exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### Script Option Removal Mechanism
 `dsn~script-option-removal~1`

 Implement a method in class `ScriptOptionLinesParserCTPG` which removes *all* identified Script Options from the original script code at once.
-This method be executed after the import scripts are replaced.
+This method should be executed after the import scripts are replaced.
 The algorithm must replace the script options in reverse order in order to maintain consistency of internal list of positions.

 Covers: